levouh/vim-terman/README.md

 | `:TermanMark` | Mark a terminal buffer in the set, see `TermanPaste`. |
 | `:TermanPaste` | Paste the marked buffer in the currently selected window, effectively swapping the two. |

-Some example mappings might include:
+No mappings are provided by default, but some example mappings might include:

 ```
 nnoremap <silent> <Leader>t :TermanToggle<CR>